FloAppsLtd/Documents/SecurityPolicy.md

 ### Tawk

 We use Tawk to provide support chat.
 Tawk keeps email addresses for those persons who are logged into FloMembers when using the chat.
 For more information, see https://www.tawk.to/data-protection/dpa-data-processing-addendum/

-### Twilio

-Ad hoc SMS's and 2FA SMS's are sent via [Twilio](https://twilio.com/).
-Flo Apps Ltd and Twilio Inc. have signed an agreement on EC Data Protection.

-During SMS delivery, Twilio may transfer data to the US; however, they are committed to complying with EU data protection requirements.

 ### Uploadcare